lespicker/jekyll-bootstrap/sargent-mountain/reader-guide.md

 17. Was John ultimately a good man or were his weaknesses too strong for redemption?

-18. In her final communication with Rose, Ellen wrote:

->… personally I do not believe in accidents.
+18. In her final communication with Rose, Ellen wrote:<br><blockquote> personally I do not believe in accidents.
 I think things happen for a reason, for a higher purpose, even though we may not understand what they are at the moment.
-I’d like to believe that the sweatshirt is another symbol of how we are connected, how John provided comfort for us both.
+I’d like to believe that the sweatshirt is another symbol of how we are connected, how John provided comfort for us both.</blockquote>

-19. Was Ellen correct in her assessment of how she and Rose were connected?
+Was Ellen correct in her assessment of how she and Rose were connected?
 Did John, indeed, provide comfort for them both?